MBA/Masters Program in Computer Science (MPCS)

 Advanced Alternatives: Analysis of Financial Time Series; Financial Econometrics; Statistical Insight into Marketing, Consulting, and Entrepreneurship; Data Mining; or any PhD-level statistics

 600 (of 700) Functions, Management, and Business Environment

-400 units of credit in MPCS Core Courses (including 1 Programming, 1 Algorithms, and 2 Systems classes)
+400 units of credit in MPCS core courses (including one programming, one algorithms, and two systems classes)

-Interested applicants may apply to both programs concurrently or during their first year of residency in either program (current students please read Eligibility Requirements below).
+Interested applicants may apply to both programs concurrently or during their first year of residency in either program (Current students please read Eligibility Requirements below.)
 Admissions decisions are made independently of one another.
-Inquiries regarding the admissions process for the MPCS program should be directed to the Masters Program in Computer Science.
+Inquiries regarding the admissions process for the MPCS should be directed to the Masters Program in Computer Science.